-Property, plant and equipment are recorded at cost of acquisition / construction less accumulated depreciation and impairment losses, if any.
-Cost comprises of the purchase price net of eligible input tax credit, and any attributable cost of bringing the assets to its working condition for its intended use.
+Property, plant and equipment are recorded at cost of acquisition/construction less accumulated depreciation and impairment losses, if any.
+Cost comprises of the purchase price net of eligible input tax credit, and any attributable cost of bringing the assets to its working condition for its intended use including borrowing costs for long term construction project if the capitalisation criteria are met.
+Capitalisation of borrowing costs in the carrying amount of property, plant and equipment ceases when the item is in the location and condition necessary for it to be operating in the manner intended by the Company.

 Components of an asset are separated where their value is significant in relation to the total value of the asset and where those components have different useful lives to the remainder of the asset.
-Where a component is replaced or restored, the carrying amount of the old component will be derecognised and value of new component / restoration cost will be added.
+Where a component is replaced or restored, the carrying amount of the old component will be derecognised and value of new component/ restoration cost will be added.
 Where the carrying value of the derecognised/replaced component is not known, a best estimate will be determined by reference to the current cost.